GuangzhiSu/GuangzhiSu.github.io/_pages/about.md

 ---

 I'm Guangzhi (Allen) Su, a senior in the Duke–Duke Kunshan dual-degree program majoring in Applied Math and Computer Science.
 I work with Prof. [Kaizhu Huang](https://faculty.dukekunshan.edu.cn/faculty_profiles/kaizhu-huang) (Signature Work) from [Duke Kunshan University](https://www.dukekunshan.edu.cn/) and as a research intern with Profs.
 [Yiran Chen](https://ece.duke.edu/people/yiran-chen/) and [Neil Zhenqiang Gong](https://people.duke.edu/~zg70/) from [Duke University](https://duke.edu/).

-My research focuses on algorithms for multimodal large language models (MLLMs), especially efficiency and robustness.
-Recent projects span video MLLMs and clinical adverse-event detection, autoregressive image generation, and agentic systems.
-I'm looking forward to work on directions along with the current work, as well as AI applications in different domain such as healthcare.
+My research spans large language models and multimodal LLMs, multi-agent systems, and generative image models, with a focus on AI safety, efficiency, and clinical applications.

+Outside of research, I am the founding president of the DKU Computer Science Club and the DKU Finance Club, and serve as a student advisor for the DKU AI Club, leading initiatives including [HackDKU 2024](https://www.hackdku.org/), [HackDKU 2025](https://www.hackdku25.org/), and the **Technology for Sustainability Symposium**.
+I was endorsed as Chair of the Student Advocacy Committee of the inaugural [Student Leaders Board at DKU](https://campus-life.dukekunshan.edu.cn/student-leader-board/overview/), where I work to ensure that students’ voices are represented in university policies and campus life.
+Feel free to check blog section for more information.

 ## Research Interests

-**AI Safety**
+- **AI Safety**

-Adversarial attacks and defenses for deep and multimodal models; AI-generated content detection and watermarking; privacy risks and membership inference attacks.
+  - Adversarial attacks and defenses for deep and multimodal models
+  - AI-generated content detection and watermarking
+  - Privacy risks and membership inference attacks

-**Efficient AI Systems**
+- **Efficient AI Systems**

-Token and patch pruning for large models, parallel and distributed training/inference, and mixture-of-experts (MoE) architectures for scalable deployment.
+  - Token and patch pruning for large models
+  - Parallel and distributed training/inference
+  - Mixture-of-experts (MoE) architectures for scalable deployment

-**AI in Clinical and Healthcare Applications**
+- **AI in Clinical and Healthcare Applications**

-Adverse event detection from clinical videos, AI-assisted decision making for clinicians, and fairness and reliability of models used in healthcare workflows.
+  - Adverse event detection from clinical videos
+  - AI-assisted decision making for clinicians
+  - Fairness and reliability of models used in healthcare workflows